Chargeback fraud: What are chargebacks, and how can businesses prevent them?

 - Link analysis that can identify other instances of fraud

-Kount’s chargeback solutions for merchants can reduce chargebacks dramatically while preventing fraud across the customer journey.
+Kount’s merchant chargeback protection can reduce chargebacks dramatically while preventing fraud across the customer journey.
 Kount’s fraud solutions are built on the Identity Trust Global NetworkTM to uncover the true level of trust behind each interaction.

 Kount’s is the largest data network of trust and fraud-related signals.
 It drives quick and accurate trust decisions and links signals from payments data, location data, digital identifier data, and unique customer data.

 From account creation or login to loyalty points redemption and checkout, Kount’s global network analyzes billions of data points to establish real-time links between identity elements.
 This analysis returns identity trust decisions, approving high-trust interactions, declining high-risk interactions, and reducing chargebacks per-authorization from criminal fraud as a result.